-No wetlands or surface waters will be directly affected through filling or alteration of hydrology.
-Potential water quality impacts from soil disturbances will be mitigated through the implementation of Best Management Practices (BMPs) per the Virginia BMP Field Guide (2009), the Virginia BMPs For Water Quality Technical Manual (2011) for Forestry Management and the Virginia Erosion and Sediment Control Handbook (1992).
-The tree clearing project will require installation of proper E&SC measures (such as proper silt fence and storm drain inlets) prior to the onset of land disturbing activities.
+Potential water quality impacts from soil disturbances will be mitigated through the implementation of Best Management Practices (BMPs) per the Virginia Erosion and Sediment Control Handbook (1992), the Virginia BMP Field Guide (2009) and the Virginia BMPs For Water Quality Technical Manual for Forestry Management (2011).
+The tree clearing will require installation of proper erosion and sediment control (E&SC) measures (such as proper silt fence and storm drain inlets) prior to the onset of land disturbing activities (See Appendix D).